daavoo/pyntcloud/docs/index.rst

 =====================
-Welcome to Pyntcloud!
+Welcome to pyntcloud!
 =====================

-Pyntcloud is a Python library for working with 3D point clouds.
+pyntcloud is a Python library for working with 3D point clouds.

 WORK IN PROGRESS